d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 Since we previously set the batch size `batch_size` to $10$, the loss shape `l` for each minibatch is ($10$, $1$).

-In summary, we'll execute the following loop:
+In summary, we will execute the following loop:

 * Initialize parameters $(\mathbf{w}, b)$
 * Repeat until done